Skip to content

 sbatch: error: Batch job submission failed: Requested node configuration is not available.

-Parallel applications, esp.
-MPI, need a launcher to setup the environment.
-We strongly suggest to use srun instead of mpirun.
+Parallel MPI applications need a launcher to setup the environment.
+We strongly suggest to use srun instead of mpirun or mpiexec.

 Environment Variables